lposs/fretes/helm/README.md

 The default OpenDJ deployment uses persistent volume claims (PVC) and "PetSets" to provide stateful deployment of the data tier.
 If you wish to start from scratch you should delete the PVC volumes.
-The stop-openam.sh script will do this for you.
+The remove-openam.sh script will do this for you.
 Note that PVCs and PetSets are Kubernetes 1.4 alpha features.
 You need to be on a cluster that supports these features.